Non-asymptotic Superlinear Convergence of Standard Quasi-Newton Methods: Main Theoretical Results

 \section{Main Theoretical Results}

-In this section, we characterize the non-asymptotic superlinear convergence of DFP and BFGS quasi-Newton methods.
-To do so, we first establish a crucial proposition which characterizes the error of Hessian approximation for these quasi-Newton methods in Section~\ref{sec:main_result_hess_appr}.
-Then, in Section~\ref{sec:main_result_linear_convergence}, we leverage this result to show that the iterates of DFP and BFGS converge at least linearly to the optimal solution, if the initial distance to the optimal solution and the initial Hessian approximation error are sufficiently small.
-Finally, we use these intermediate results to prove that the iterates of both DFP and BFGS methods converge to the optimal solution at a superlinear rate of $(1/k)^{k/2}$.
-This result is shown in Section~\ref{sec:main_result_superlinear_convergence}.
+In this section, we characterize the non-asymptotic superlinear convergence of the Broyden class of quasi-Newton methods, when Assumptions~\ref{ass_str_cvx_smooth} and \ref{ass_Hess_lip} hold.
+In Section~\ref{sec:main_result_hess_appr}, we first establish a crucial proposition which characterizes the error of Hessian approximation for this class of quasi-Newton methods.
+Then, in Section~\ref{sec:main_result_linear_convergence}, we leverage this result to show that the iterates of this class of algorithms converge at least linearly to the optimal solution, if the initial distance to the optimal solution and the initial Hessian approximation error are sufficiently small.
+Finally, we use these intermediate results in Section~\ref{sec:main_result_superlinear_convergence} to prove that the iterates of the convex Broyden class, including both DFP and BFGS, converge to the optimal solution at a superlinear rate of $(1/k)^{k/2}$.
+Note that in Algorithm~\ref{algo_broyden} we use the Hessian inverse approximation matrix $H_k$ to describe the algorithm, but in our analysis we will study the behavior of the Hessian approximation matrix $B_k$.